Jump to Camino Finisterre and Muxía Stages

 Ultreia and Safe Pilgrimage Travels, Caminante! 💫 💚 🤍

-After having completed our Camino Inglés, it seemed only natural to extend our pilgrimage onward via the traditional medieval pilgrimage route from Santiago de Compostela to Cabo Finisterre (Cape Finisterre) and Muxía.
+After completing our Camino Inglés, it felt only natural to extend our pilgrimage onward via the traditional medieval pilgrimage route from Santiago de Compostela to Cabo Finisterre (Cape Finisterre) and Muxía.

 As in the time of the medieval pilgrims, my desire for this part of the journey was part curiosity, part adventure and yes, part spiritual.
 I felt that I would pay homage by walking in the footsteps of those of another time, another place and another more mysterious faith.